graisondangor/graisondangor.github.io/index.md

 #### Minneapolis Star Tribune
 * [Food shelves in west metro see many signs of continuing, increased need](http://www.startribune.com/food-shelves-in-west-metro-see-many-signs-of-continuing-increased-need/236073631/) (12/2013)
   - *This story, and others before 2016, are under my original surname, Hensley Chapman.
-Like more and more men [have been doing](https://www.bbc.com/news/stories-42720646), I took my wife's last name when we got married.*
+As more men [have been doing](https://www.bbc.com/news/stories-42720646), I took my wife's last name when we got married.*

 <br>